lbrlabs/tacl/README.md

 ## Terraform

-Tacl also comes with an experimental Terraform provider that you can use to push resources to Tacl.
-So now, you can do:
+Tacl also comes with an [experimental Terraform provider](https://github.com/lbrlabs/terraform-provider-tacl) that you can use to push resources to Tacl.

 ```hcl
 terraform {